Get all your news in one place.

 Traffic through the strait has dropped dramatically since the US strikes began (MarineTraffic)

-Passage through the waterway has almost ground to a halt, creating a trade bottleneck, since the current war broke out.
+Passage through the waterway has almost ground to a halt, creating a trade bottleneck, since the war broke out.

 An aerial view of the Iranian shore and the island of Qeshm in the Strait of Hormuz (Reuters)

 Any disruption to traffic through the Strait of Hormuz is highly disruptive to the oil trade.
+Since the outbreak of conflict oil prices have surged to over $100 a barrel.

 “The scale of what is at stake cannot be overstated,” said Hakan Kaya, senior portfolio manager at investment management firm Neuberger Berman.